cecilia-lin/CSE151A_Pokemon_Classification/README.md

    - I created learning curve and complexity graphs and wrote conclusions about our models for Milestone 3.

    - I wrote conclusions for our new models and discussions for Milestone 4.

+   - I wrote and revised the conclusions in the Jupyter notebook.

+   - I cleaned the format of notebook and arranged figures for README for better readability.

    - I am actively involved with the project to make sure we meet all deadlines.